 “Jhumpa Lahiri’s The Namesake is one of my favorite books and always gives me an itch to travel.
 The story begins with a young couple from Calcutta who moves to Massachusetts, where they raise two children…While I won’t spoil anything else, I will say that travel is a key factor in the novel, especially as it influences the protagonist’s name in a profound way.” – Katie Friedman, Industry Outreach Coordinator

 "I'm reading The Best American Travel Writing 2016, which is part of the travel category of The Best American Series.
 Bill Bryson edited the 2016 edition.
 It includes a collection of travel stories from publications like Afar, Outside, The New Yorker and many more.
-This is a great book to carry with you on-the-go because I like that I can stop and start this book easily.
-Even when I can only fit in a few minutes of reading in my day, I can read an entire story or two and get inspiration to travel to the destinations covered, whether that be Hawaii, Cuba or somewhere else I want to add to my bucket list." – Laura James, Assistant Editor
+I love carrying this book with me on-the-go because even when I can only fit in a few minutes of reading in my day, I can finish an entire story or two and get inspired to travel to the destinations covered, such as Hawaii or Cuba." – Laura James, Assistant Editor

 From seasoned road tripper Mike Shubic to founder and CEO of RoadTrippers.com James Fisher, meet the panel of advisors behind Travel’s Best Road Trips 2015.